Skip to content

 Here’s Why The Advice to Just Write is Just Wrong

-Since I was a teen I’d been writing regularly.
+Since I was a teen I’ve been writing regularly.

-I kept diaries, journals, wrote poems, songs, short stories and any piece of an idea that came to me.
+I used to keep diaries and journals, wrote poems, songs, short stories and logged most any piece of an idea that came to me.

 I literally had binders full.